Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/Updates.md

 * User mentions can now be passed to poke_exec.
 * Page Number as args for pokelog.
 * Rewrote Trade command.
 Additionally, you can now provide pokemon names as args along with known ids.

+**27 March 2018**

+* Added continue mode for pokelog.
+  >Use `{prefix}pokelog {page_number} continue` to resume the pokelog from that page instead of from the start.
+* Fixed DMChannel bug which pops up when the user is DMed.
+* Slightly refactored code for better efficiency.